andrei572/samples/analytics.md

 ## Index job example

 The following is a complete index job example.
 It demonstrates how to create an index and run a full build with automation.
-The index is automatically activated and subsequently deleted.
+The index is automatically activated and then deleted.

 ``` csharp
 public void UsingTheIndexManagerService()